Yutong-Ye/Georgia_Tech_Library_Database/README.md

 - Create Book: A form at the bottom lets users input a new book's title, author, and ISBN, then add it to the list using the "Add Book" button.

-- Edit Book: Each book in the list has an Edit button that allows inline editing of the title and author (ISBN is used as the key).
+- Edit Book: Each book in the list has an Edit button that allows inline editing of the title and author using ISBN is used as the key.

 - Delete Book: Each book also has a Delete button that removes the book from the system after confirmation.